josh-helpert/elder/docs/syntax.markdown

 c
 ```

-To get what we want we have to add parenthesis to alter the precedence:
+To get what we want we have to add parentheses to alter the precedence:
 ```
 x = (a, b, c)
 ```
 An important point is that the `()` don't make `a, b, c` a sequence, the `,` does.
 Instead, the `()` alters the precedence my making `a, b, c` into a group.

-Think of parenthesis as a way to create a temporary group to provide information to the software (and human) reader.
-Parenthesis group it's contents together but will often be dropped when the reader encounters them.
+Think of parentheses as a way to create a temporary group to provide information to the software (and human) reader.
+Parentheses group it's contents together but will often be dropped when the reader encounters them.

-Parenthesis perform multiple duties depending on how they're used:
+Parentheses perform multiple duties depending on how they're used:
 * Like in most languages they're the highest precedence:
   * expression  `(1 + 2) * 3`
   * infix operator `x = (1, 2, 3)`